Ola-ykay/Furniture_Sales_Analysis/README.md

 ## Project Overview
-The Furniture Sales analysis is an end-to-end Excel project designed to track and visualize furniture sales across different U.S regions, uncovering trends, and highlighting performance
+The Furniture Sales analysis is an end-to-end Excel project designed to track and visualize furniture sales across different U.S regions, uncovering trends, and highlighting performance.

 ## Tools Used